Plypy/OpenMRS-ID-Migrator/README.md

     cd ..
     rm -rf Migrator

+#### Verify the Migration

+To verify whether the data was correctly migrated to mongo, run this command,

+    node verify.js

+Ignore the log message coming from ldap.
+If everything was alright, you shall see `All data was successfully and correctly migrated`.

+And if something was wrong, I hope not, the verifier will report.

 # Strategy to Erase Duplicate Emails

 For some reasons, there are some old accounts with duplicate emails.
 And this shouldn't and won't be allowed to happen in the Dashboard 2.0.